Updated: December 11, 2024

 Why move to Portugal?

-Whether you are considering moving to Portugal and gaining residency through the Portugal Retirement Visa (D7 Visa) or other options like the Portugal Golden Visa program, Portugal offers American expats a quality life in Western Europe.
+Whether you are considering moving to Portugal and gaining residency through the Portugal Retirement Visa (D7 Visa) or other options like the Portugal Golden Visa program, Portugal offers American expats a high quality of life in Western Europe.
 If you maintain your residency in Portugal for five years, you can also apply for Portuguese citizenship, with the country allowing dual citizenship.

 The country is also a top choice for US expats as money will certainly go a lot further in Portugal.
 Living in Portugal as an American, you will find quality property, healthcare, schooling, and living expenses available at an affordable cost.
 The country is very safe, and with the welcoming nature of Portuguese people, Americans, and other foreigners often feel immediately at ease when immersed in Portuguese culture.